mythril-forge/homebrew-spells/spells/level-3/aura-of-vitality.md

 ---

 ## Description
-Healing energy radiates from you in an aura with a 30-foot radius.
+Healing energy radiates from you in an aura with a 30-foot radius as you recite a holy verse.
 Until the spell ends, the aura moves with you, centered on you.
-Once per round, you can use a bonus action to cause one creature in the aura (including you) to regain `2d6` hit points.
+When you cast this spell, and then as a bonus action until the spell ends, you can cause once creature in the aura (including you) to regain `2d6` hit points.
+This spell ends once you use its healing properties twelve times.

 ---